nhsconnect/prm-practice-migration-staging/guide/07-go-live.md

 Practice staff should recheck reports such as QOF and indicator points, cytology and immunisation target reports, capitation figures and the remapping of local codes.

-### Training on the new solution
+### Training on the new system

-Practice staff may have already received [training for the new solution](/prm-practice-migration/guide/training) or may receive it during the Cut-over period, including training for any changes to practice processes.
+Practice staff may have already received [training for the new system](/prm-practice-migration/guide/training) or may receive it during the Cut-over period, including training for any changes to practice processes.

 ## What to look out for